FelixdelasPozas/SimpleHasher/readme.md

 * [Qt opensource framework](http://www.qt.io/).

 # Install

-Download and execute the latest installer from the [releases](https://github.com/FelixdelasPozas/SimpleHasher/releases) page.
+Simple Hasher is available for Windows 7 onwards.
+You can download the latest installer from the [releases page](https://github.com/FelixdelasPozas/SimpleHasher/releases).
+Neither the application or the installer are digitally signed so the system will ask for approval before running it the first time.

 # Screenshots
 Simple main dialog, showing the progress while computing the hashes of some files.